 Primary Objectives (for comments, all)

-Build a global network to archive, manage, and provide earth status data across all environmental, ecological human, social and economy domains for monitoring the global cold regions through appropriate national, regional and global systems, centres and programs, by working with existing initiatives towards the establishment of fully-integrated and sustained observing systems for the Arctic, Antarctic and high mountain regions at appropriate national, regional and global scales, incorporating both in situ and remotely sensed Earth observation data and information.
+Build a global platform to archive, manage, and provide earth observation data across environmental, ecological human, social and economy domains for monitoring the global cold regions, by working with existing initiatives towards the establishment of fully-integrated and sustained observing systems for the Arctic, Antarctic and high mountain regions at appropriate national, regional and global scales, and by incorporating both in situ and remotely sensed Earth observation data and information.
 And, fully integrate such systems with the Global Earth Observation System of Systems (GEOSS).

 Provide sustained observations and information exchange mechanism, advocate and broad open data policy, and free access to the earth observations data over Earth’s Cold Regions, enhance the interoperability capacity between the existing and emerging international distributed data sharing networks.